-The policy will be reviewed annually by the governing body.
+The policy will be reviewed annually by the Local Governing Body.
 It will be implemented through the school's induction and training programme, and as part of day to day practice.
 Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.